 - People drive improvement – families, communities, professionals.
 And most importantly, children and young people.
 The more enabled people are, the better outcomes will be.

 - A culture of high-support and high challenge drives continuous improvement.

-- Some children and families will need more help at certain times to access their universal entitlements – education, health and care providers are all well placed to contribute to this early help so that families get the support they need, when they need it.
+- Some children and families will need more help at certain times to access their universal entitlements.
+Therefore, education, health and care providers are all well placed to contribute to this Early Help.
+So that families get the support they need, when they need it.

 - All our children and young people are central to the on-going social, economic and environmental development and regeneration of North Lincolnshire.

 Through discussions with families, professionals and agencies, three ‘partnership’ ambitions have been identified.
 These priority areas are:

 - Ensuring equity of expectation, access and support

 - Ensuring children and young people are prepared for adulthood